Sewapanthi: Literature

-Storytelling tradition

 Whilst mainstream Sikhs refer to their traditional stories as Sakhis, the Sewapanthis referred to their tradition of stories as Parchai, which are life stories related to the Sewapanthi mahatmas.
+According to Harbhajan Singh, the Sewapanthis were able to continue writing Sikh literature despite Mughal oppression of the Sikhs during the 18th century due to the fact they were sehajharis who did not have an external Khalsa Sikh appearance.
+Due to their Sindhi connection, engagements with Sufi texts and Islamic literature has been common among the Sewapanthis historically.

 Places of worship

 A Sewapanthi temple is known as a tikana (a term also used for Nanakpanthi temples).
 They are highly prevalent in Sindh, where religious syncretism between Hinduism and Sikhism can be observed and clear-cut religious boundaries become blurry and ill-defined.
 At a tikana is usually a copy of the primary Sikh scripture, Guru Granth Sahib, alongside images of Indic deities.
+When a new leader is appointed as head of a tikana (centres for the sect), they are bestowed a broom and bowl.
+The broom embodies cleanliness whilst the bowl epitomises serving others.

 Udasi connection

 There are strong historical links between these two sampardas.
 Bhai Khanaiya was an Udasi.
 Bhai Addan Shah was initially an Udasi and a student of Baba Gurdas Dakhani.
 This close bond has remained to this day.